-Personal and Community Health - Application of principles and prac-HPR 1213 tices of healthful living to the individual and community; major health problems and the mutual responsibilities of home, school, and health agencies.
-Three hours; 3 credits.
-Personal and Community Health - A continuation of HPR 1213.
-Three 1223 HPR hours; 3 credits.
-Introduction to Health, Physical Education & Recreation - Introduction HPR 1313 to the objectives, literature, and organizations of the profession.
+HPR 1213 Personal and Community Health - Application of principles and practices of healthful living to the individual and community; major health problems and the mutual responsibilities of home, school, and health agencies.
+Three hours: 3 credits.
+HPR 1223 Personal and Community Health - A continuation of HPR 1213, Three hours: 3 credits.
+HPR 1313 Introduction to Health, Physical Education & Recreation - Introduction to the objectives, literature, and organizations of the profession.
 Analysis of successful teaching with discussion of the responsibilities and opportunities of professional personnel.
 Orientation of students to opportunities in the field.
 Three hours; 3 credits.
+HPR 2111 General Activities - Same description as HPR 1111.
+Two hours; I credit.
 General Activities - Same description as HPR 1111.
-Two hours; 1 credit.
-2111 HPR General Activities - Same description as HPR 1111.
-Two hours; 1 credit.
-2121 HPR Varsity Sports - Participation in varsity sports.
-1 credit.
-HPR 2131 Varsity Sports - Participation in varsity sports.
-1 credit.
-HPR 2141 First Aid - Instruction and practice in methods prescribed in the Amer-HPR 2213 ican Red Cross standard and advanced courses.
+Two hours; I credit.
+HPR 2121 HPR 2131 Varsity Sports - Participation in varsity sports.
+1 credit, HPR 2141 Varsity Sports - Participation in varsity sports.
+I credit.
+First Aid - Instruction and practice in methods prescribed in the Amer-HPR 2213 ican Red Cross standard and advanced courses.
 Three hours; 3 credits.
-Recreational Leadership - Planning and leadership techniques for con-2323 HPR ducting community recreation centers, playgrounds, parks, and school recreation programs.
+Recreational Leadership - Planning and leadership techniques for con-HPR 2323 ducting community recreation centers, playgrounds, parks, and school recreation programs.
 Three hours; 3 credits.
 Individual & Team Sports Officiating - Rules, interpretations, officiat-HPR 2413 ing techniques, and tournament organizations for individual and team sports for men and women.
 Open primarily to physical education majors.
 Three hours; 3 credits.
-Football Theory - Theoretical study of football from an offensive and 2423 HPR defensive standpoint including the fundamentals of blocking, passing, tackling, charging, punting, generalship, rules and team play.
+Football Theory - Theoretical study of football from an offensive and HPR 2423 defensive standpoint including the fundamentals of blocking, passing, tackling, charging, punting, generalship, rules and team play.
+Three hours; 3 credits.
+History HIS 1113 Western Civilization - A general survey of European history from ancient times to 1660 A. D. Recommended for freshmen.
 Three hours: 3 credits.
-History Western Civilization - A general survey of European history from HIS 1113 ancient times to 1660 A. D. Recommended for freshmen.
-Three hours; 3 credits.
-Western Civilization - A general survey of European civilization since HIS 1123 1660 A. D. Three hours; 3 credits.
-Survey of Afro-American History - This is a survey of Afro-American 1613 HIS history from the study of one or more African civilizations to the present day.
+HIS Western Civilization - A general survey of European civilization since 1123 1660 A. D. Three hours; 3 credits.
+HIS 1613 Survey of Afro-American History - This is a survey of Afro-American history from the study of one or more African civilizations to the present day.
 Attention will also be given to the activities of other minority groups.
 Three hours; 3 credits.
 American (U.S.) History - This course is a survey of U.S. History from HIS 2213 the period of discovery and exploration through Reconstruction.
 Three hours; 3 credits.
-American (U.S.) History - This course is a survey of U.S. History from 2223 HIS Reconstruction to the present.
+HIS 2223 American (U.S.) History - This course is a survey of U.S. History from

+Reconstruction to the present.
 Three hours; 3 credits.